-Choosing a career path can potentially be the hardest decision of your life, particularly when you’re fresh out of school or college and you realise this decision will ultimately shape your future.
+Choosing a career path can potentially be the hardest decision of your life, particularly when you’re fresh out of school or college and you realise that this decision will ultimately shape your future.
 With the array of options available, from further study to gap years and everything in between, it can be hard to identify which choice will be best for you.

 Experience a real work setting

 Securing a career role can be an arduous task when you don’t have experience.
-Internships are a great way to build skills in an industry and can in fact, help you understand your preferences.
+Internships are a great way to build skills in an industry and can help you understand your preferences.
 Employers look for more than just academic experience and arguably value real-life experience more.
-So even if you are pursuing education, it is productive to balance this with an internship or work experience.
+So even if you are pursuing education, it's productive to balance this with an internship or work experience.
 By doing an internship in the field that you’re interested in, you’re gaining valuable knowledge in the arena while making connections with the professionals you want to one day become.
 Even if it doesn’t turn into a job, or you don’t pursue that career, it is still a learning experience.
 Interning at an organisation which values your time and invests in your development is equally important to ensure your energy is well directed.
 Volunteering at Girlguiding can be an excellent way to challenge yourself, gain new skills, and develop your ability to deal with diverse situations.

 Many successful academics credit the advice they received from more experienced professionals early in their career.
 Mentors can act as great catalysts to take your career to the next level.
-There is nothing wrong with utilising the relevant support networks and adopting a mentor - someone who has real life experience who can offer you practical guidance.
+There is nothing wrong with utilising the relevant support networks and adopting a mentor - someone who has real-life experience who can offer you practical guidance.
 What’s also key is maintaining a supportive circle who can feed you positive outlooks, those who encourage you while you all embark on various paths, make contrasting choices, and ultimately navigate through life in different ways.
 Staying in the company of people who empower you is one of the most powerful tools of development, and it is important to reciprocate this to stay positive.
-One of the best things about Girlguiding is making life-long friends and being in the core of girls and leaders who accept, support, and are proud of each other.
+One of the best things about Girlguiding is making life-long friends and being at the core of girls and leaders who accept, support, and are proud of each other.

 It’s okay to trial and error

-Truth be told- you probably won’t get it right the first time.
+Truth be told, you probably won’t get it right the first time.
 In fact, trialling and error-ing is a positive way to become more aware of what you want from life.
 Indeed, your plans are never set in stone, and life is not a linear path; rather it can become a winding road but it’s those experiences weaved together which help you grow.

 It is common, especially with the depth of social media sharing everyone’s moves, to feel inadequate or frustrated about your progress.
-It is important not to feel you must follow the path everyone else is on as this can hinder your growth later and impact your contentedness.
+It is important not to feel that you must follow the path everyone else is on as this can hinder your growth later and impact your contentedness.
 You are on your own journey so do what feels right for you to get you where you need to be.
 People progress within their own timing.

-“I applied for university and decided on my A-level results day it wasn’t for me and now I’m in a job that I love, doing something I enjoy, experiencing a realistic working environment and feel so prepared for a hopefully, successful career!
+“I applied for university and decided on my A-level results day that it wasn’t for me and now I’m in a job that I love, doing something I enjoy, experiencing a realistic working environment and feel so prepared for a, hopefully, successful career!
 Obviously, mine is just an experience of not going through the final stages of education and I imagine everyone’s perception is different, but for anyone out there like me who had second thoughts about whether it was the right choice to go to university, definitely go out and see what it’s like to work and then decide, you can always reapply!”
 Rebecca Collinson, 21, Membership Systems Coordinator.

 Follow your passions and smash that glass ceiling